bowman2001/perplexdoc/content/blog/marginal-note/index.md

 {{< figure wiles />}}

 The proof has been considered generally inaccessible until Sir Andrew John Wiles publicly announced a very complicated one in 1993 after seven years of ground-breaking work.
 Only a few mathematicians were able to follow him and found out, that his first version did contain some errors.
-Wiley finally published an acceptable version in 1995, which is considered a mathematical break-through and won him a few prizes.
+Wiley finally published an acceptable version in 1995 --- a break-through in number theory which won him a few prizes.

-His proof remains inaccessible to most people---including me.
-But the ancient proof by Diophantus’ and Fermat’s conjecture are relatively easy to follow in plain English:
+His proof is still inaccessible even to many mathematicians.
+But the ancient proof by Diophantus’ and Fermat’s conjecture are relatively easy to follow in the English translation:

 > To divide a given square into a sum of two squares.
 >